schutera/DeepLearningLecture_Schutera/README.md

 Special Kudos go to ..

   ..
+Hendrik Vogt (KIT), for contributing to the Tutorials by conceptual and implementation work.

+  ..
 Martin Lanz (RWU), Himanshu Anjaparavanda Kalappa (RWU) for contributing a part of the anki flashcards.